liug26/DigitRec-Vectorized-Dense/README.md

   test result: 5482 out of 5640 times (0.9719858156028369)

 ## Contact
-Any critique on my code is welcome.
+Any critique is welcomed.
 My email is liug22@hotmail.com